 An integrated pest management approach works best for getting rid of rats in trees.
 Rat removal is essential for the safety of your family.
 These vermin commonly transmit diseases and parasites to people and other animals, contaminate food as they consume your groceries, and damage and destroy property.
 Take immediate action if you spot rats — which are easier to see at night — or rat feces.
 Rats are prolific and multiply quickly, producing large litters quite frequently.

 How to Get Rid of Rats in Trees

-Practice proper sanitation to get rid of rats in trees.
-Remove all items that are attracting the rats.
-Place all garbage in garbage cans with a snug-fitting lid.
+Practice proper sanitation to get rid of a rat infestation by removing all edible items, which attract the vermin.
+Place all garbage and trash in sturdy garbage receptacles with snug-fitting lids.
 Exposed compost heaps should also be placed in containers with secure lids.
-Pick up your pet's food dish after it is finished eating.
-Do not leave bowls of uneaten food outside.
-If your fruit trees are attracting the rats, do not allow fallen fruit to remain on the ground.
-Remove all brush piles on your property.
+Pick up your pet's food dish immediately after it has finished eating — do not leave bowls of uneaten food outside.
+Remove water bowls as well.